 For more than 20 years Trish has operated behind-the-scenes to keep websites growing and successful.
 She manages the day to day operations of NGA, providing vision, focus and direction, interfacing with the community and business partners, and making sure that the things that need to get done are handled by the right people at the right time.
 When something needs to get done, she makes it happen.
 When she is not helping run NGA, she is homeschooling her 8 children and helping tend her extensive and beautiful gardens.

 Jon has been involved with Garden.org since 2011.
-He maintains an extensive collection of daylilies and has produced a number of interesting new varieties through his hybridization efforts.
-He is well known locally as a qualified gardener and is knowledgeable in many areas of horticulture.
+He has an extensive history with gardening, and today he spends most of his time as General Manager of Victory Seed Company.
+He has produced a number of interesting new daylily varieties through his hybridization efforts, and is well known locally as a qualified gardener and is knowledgeable in many areas of horticulture.
 His interest in photography takes him to gardens around the state of Texas where he photographs plants for our Plants Database.
+He lives in Grapevine, TX and is a member of the Grapevine Garden Club.

 At Garden.org, Jon is responsible for much of the content our visitors enjoy on a daily basis.
-He produces our inspirational images, oversees our articles, ensures the content on the site is categorized appropriately and is accessible to gardeners.
+He produces many of our inspirational images, oversees many of our articles, ensures the content on the site is categorized appropriately and is accessible to gardeners, and much more.
 He is also a member of the Plants Admins team, and helps oversee the accuracy and growth of our Plants Database.

 Zuzu, a recently retired translator and professor of comparative literature, is happy to finally have enough time to tend her flower beds properly.
 She has been gardening for decades and developed a passion for roses more than 30 years ago, gradually accumulating about 2,000 rose bushes, including almost 1,700 different cultivars.
 She also grows many other flowering plants and would grow foliage plants and edibles if she had the space for them.
 She is a relentless zone pusher, growing tender tropicals and rugged alpine plants with some success.